London Borough of Lambeth: Parks and green space

-Lambeth's open spaces include Brockwell Park and Lido, Streatham Common, half of Clapham Common, West Norwood Cemetery, Archbishop's Park, Norbury Park, Vauxhall Pleasure Gardens and Ruskin Larkhall and Kennington Parks.
+Lambeth's open spaces include Brockwell Park and Brockwell Lido, Streatham Common, half of Clapham Common, West Norwood Cemetery, Archbishop's Park, Vauxhall Pleasure Gardens and Ruskin Park, Larkhall Park and Kennington Park.

 Landmarks

 Along and around the South Bank, a tourist area has developed around the former Greater London Council headquarters of County Hall and the Southbank Centre and National Theatre.
 Also on the river is the London Eye and Shell Centre.
 Nearby is St Thomas' Hospital, Lambeth Palace and the Florence Nightingale Museum.
-Nearby is Brixton, home of Lambeth Town Hall and the Brixton Murals.
+Nearby is Brixton, home of Lambeth Town Hall and the Brixton Murals and MI6 headquarters.